minetest-mods/smartfs/docs/API.md

 * element:getPosition() - get the current position
 * element:setSize( w,h ) - set the size
 * element:getSize() - get the size
+* element:setBackground(image) - Set the background of element.
+Please note a size needs to be defined on element
+* element:getBackground() - get the current background

 ###Button
 * element:setText( text ) - set the caption of the button